kubernetes/enhancements/keps/sig-auth/4447-promote-policyreport-sig-api/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-4447: Promote Policy Reports API to a Kubernetes SIG API
+# KEP-4447: Promote PolicyReport API to a Kubernetes SIG API

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good